-"Sure," said Sean, "but you don't need much specificity for a paradox.
-If they discover a monolith on the moon, that's weird, right?
-Even if there's no Pan Am space shuttle or HAL or whatever."
+for a paradox.
+If they discover a monolith on the not recognize, but you could Google us.
+Lisa you moon, that's weird, right?
+Even if there's no Pan Am would definitely not recognize, nor does she show up space shuttle or HAL or whatever."

 "Well, there's also active avoidance going on.
-If somebody invents humanoid androids, they're not going to be called 'replicants,' because of Blade Runner.
-So the story actually closes off that future.
-When you publish a story, all futures in which people are unaware of that story become impossible."
+If somebody invents humanoid androids, they're not This particular get-together had been short on going to be called 'replicants,' because of Blade traditional geekery and long on grousing about the Runner.
+So the story actually closes off that future. state of the world.
+The topic came up when Lisa said When you publish a story, all futures in which people something like "Dammit, why couldn't someone have are unaware of that story become impossible."